learn-co-curriculum/curriculum-team/style_guide.md

 Often, however, this work is not required.
 They're reading a lesson expecting to have material presented.
 Speaking with authority, especially in earlier courses, creates safety that allows them to learn comfortably.

+## Specific Word Choice

+<a name="wc_terminal"></a>
+### Terminal, console, etc.

+Given our subject matter we have to be careful not to conflate `bash`, `shell`, `command line`, `command promnpt`.
+Here are tips:

+* All students should be pointed to the `terminal`.
+Pretty safe
+* `Terminal` is a command used only by Mac users.
+Not safe
+* `console`s exist in Chrome and in an XTerm.
+Not safe.
+* `bash` is a specific shell.
+Probably not safe.
+* `the shell` takes input, thinks, prints things out.
+Pretty safe
+* The command prompt is the thing set by `PS1`, might be safe to orient by, but it doesn't process data, etc.
+* The command-line...roughly the same as shell, but it's really a style of of interaction.
+Prefer shell.

 [80col]: https://www.emacswiki.org/emacs/EightyColumnRule
 [GHMD]: https://help.github.com/categories/writing-on-github/